laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/docker/README.md

 2. Generating experiment configurations

-# chose a PROJECT_DIR where youlike to install the code
+Chose a PROJECT_DIR where youlike to install the code.

 ```bash
 export PROJECT_DIR=/project